 But it didn’t stop there.
 I was the first to get offered new opportunities and projects that would put me in front of executives and other directors within in the company.
 In other words, simply helping my boss with his workload spring boarded my career forward.

-If you are someone that punches in and punches out at the exact times you were told are your working hours, chances are you aren’t going to get ahead and neither will your salary.
+If you are someone who punches in and punches out at the exact times you were told are your working hours, chances are you aren’t going to get ahead and neither will your salary.
 I’m not saying you have to be at work 24 hours a day, but you do have to step out of your job description and take on more challenges and responsibilities if you want to earn a higher salary.
 This does mean that sometimes you will have to come in early or work late.

-Set Goals, Not Wishes: What is the difference between a goal and a wish?
+What is the difference between a goal and a wish?
 A goal is something you can essentially control the chances of it becoming a reality while with a wish you have zero control.

 For example, I can wish for 5 million bucks.
 If I keep doing the same thing I’ve been doing up until this point in my life, odds are slim I am going to have 5 million bucks.
 But, if I set up a goal to have 5 million bucks, things change.
 I set up an action plan and take steps to better my chances of reaching my goal of 5 million bucks.
+I also start to track my progress.

 Additionally, I learned a lot about myself and grew as a person.
 In other words, trying to reach the goal made me much better off than I was before.